 Outpatient and Milieu services provide a wide range of diagnostic and treatment services, many of which are specialized programs that target specific problems.
 Examples of some of the programs offered include trauma services, adolescent substance abuse, and NorthStar, which is an intensive outpatient program for children ages 5 to 12.

 Community and Home-Based services work with families in their homes and communities in order to create a working partnership with families to improve overall functioning.
-Examples of some of the programs offered include IICAPS, IFP, and parent education classes.
+Examples of some of the programs offered include IICAPS and parent education classes.

 “CCGC school helped me change my behaviors, staff actually cared about me.”

 “My daughter’s clinician helped me to advocate for my daughter’s needs, and I am very thankful for the assistance.”

 “Group gave me a place where I felt comfortable opening up and being myself.”

 “My clinician helped me with my feelings, and she made me feel better about myself.”

 “The staff in the school really helped my child learn new ways to handle his aggression, and taught me how to be a better parent.”